RETURN to Periodic Table

 Aluminium (known as Aluminum in the United States) has interesting chemistry and bears similarities to several different elements.
 It lies in Group III beneath boron, and with a 3p1 electron configuration, it is similar to boron’s 2p1 configuration.
 This implies that it will form a triangular (sp2 trigonal planar geometry.
 It also has similarities to beryllium and can form bonds with a covalent nature, even though it most readily makes ionic bonds.
 Since aluminium is larger than boron, its valence electrons fill a larger volume and are therefore less coherent as a single quantum system.
 This makes aluminium more metallic in nature than the semi-metallic boron above it.
-(The wireframe simply indicates the boundary of the n=3 shell, since there are no electrons defining the boundary of its sphere.)
+(The wireframe indicates the boundary of the n=3 shell.)

 The outer spheres above simply indicate the directions of maximum electron density.
 The orbitals themselves will be more like three longitudinal sections that can only occupy volume within their shell.
 The entire shell will be filled with electron density.
 It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions that divide the orbitals, where electron density will be lowest.

 Aluminium is willing to lose its three valence electrons in an ionic interaction, and it will lose all three in order to reach the stability of a full 2nd shell.
 This is the same electron configuration as the 2s22p6 noble gas configuration of neon — a multi-di-electron state with two concentric full shells.
 That is why aluminium forms a 3+ ionic state.
 The positive ion is much smaller than the neutral atom because protons now outnumber electrons by three.
 This results in a much higher effective nuclear charge — a higher average attraction by the nucleus on each electron, which shrinks the size of the electron shell as it is attracted inward with more force.